 Come to think of it, salsa is actually the perfect anniversary recipe since my first recipe was for salsa.
 That post broke records for this blog back then.
 Three comments in one day!

-I owe each of you a giant thank you.
 Thank you for visiting, commenting and sharing my recipes with your friends and family.
 I literally wouldn’t have posted more recipes if it weren’t for those comments way back when.
-Your comments, emails and Instagrams keep me motivated even when the going gets tough and your visits let me do what I love for a living.
-Thank you.
+You’re the best.

 - 3 ripe mangos, diced (see photos)

 - ¼ cup packed fresh cilantro leaves, chopped

 - 1 large lime, juiced (about ¼ cup lime juice)

 - ⅛ to ¼ teaspoon salt, to taste

 - In a serving bowl, combine the prepared mango, bell pepper, onion, cilantro and jalapeño.
 Drizzle with the juice of one lime and mix well.
 Season to taste with salt.
 For best flavor, let the salsa rest for 10 minutes or longer.

 Mango salsa adapted from the mango pico in my Thai mango cabbage wraps.

 Storage suggestions: Honestly, I’ll be amazed if you have any salsa leftovers!
 You can store the salsa in the refrigerator, covered, for several days.
 It will be best fresh, though.